Athabasca Falls Jasper: Best Waterfall in Jasper National Park

 This article explains what makes Athabasca Falls in Jasper National Park so powerful, what people get wrong, and exactly how to see it without wasting time or dealing with peak crowds.

-Important note: Few visitors realize that below the falls is also the starting point for Class II whitewater rafting.
+BONUS: Few visitors realize that below the falls is also the starting point for Class II whitewater rafting.
 It’s an splashy, scenic trip that lets families and friends experience the stunning canyon from river level.
 Great way to get away from the busiest viewpoints.
+They provide transport, gear and everything you need right from Jasper.

-Why Athabasca Falls Feels More Powerful Than Any Other Waterfall in Jasper
+Athabasca Falls Is The Best Waterfall in Jasper

 It’s not the tallest.
 But it is the strongest.